Virginia Chunk Sweet Pickles are crisp, sweet, tangy and perfectly delicious. A real childhood favorite of mine, and you’ll love them too!

 These Virginia Chunk Sweet Pickles are truly a taste of my childhood.
 Anytime we would visit my Aunt Echo and Uncle Larry, they always served these pickles along with dinner (my favorite was when they served them with roast and potatoes).
 They were always sweet, crisp, and perfectly delicious.
 In my honest opinion.. no other sweet pickle even compares.
 A special “THANK YOU” to our Aunt Echo for sharing this recipe with us!
 I am so excited to share it now with you.

-As I am sure you have already noticed from the recipe, these little babies take about 2 weeks to make from start to finish.
-That is what makes the so good!
+If you take a look at this recipe, you can see these little babies take about two weeks to make from start to finish.
+But that’s what makes them so good!
 You can’t rush perfection.
-The good news is, for one whole week you don’t even touch them and the next week you are only spending a few minutes a day working with them.
-The actual time you are actively spending on the pickles really isn’t that much.
-Trust me, it is worth it!
+The good news is, for one whole week you don’t even tough them,and the next week you only need to spend a few minutes a day working on them.
+The actual time you actively spend making the pickles really isn’t that much.
+Trust me, they’re totally worth it!

-Also, keep in mind, you are going to need something big to put them in while brining, a large food storage bucket works great.
+- You are going to need something big to put the ingredients in while brining.
+A large food storage bucket works great.

 - Make brine of a proportion of 2 cups salt to one gallon water, boil and pour over cucumbers boiling hot.
 Weigh down to keep under brine (don't let them float to the top).
 Let stand for one week.
 In hot weather, skim daily.

 - Drain and cut cucumbers into chunks.

 - For the next 3 mornings make a boiling hot solution of one gallon water and one tablespoon alum powder and pour over the pickles.
 Make this fresh hot bath each day for three mornings (draining each day and giving a new solution each day).